When & Where | What do i need? | The Learning | Make It Happen

 – The learning –

-Parents, teachers, educators – KAIA the Kākā fREE digital adventure is coming soon to Central Park for an extended summer season!
+Parents, teachers, educators – KAIA the Kākā is a fREE adventure in Nature using a smartphone and facebook messenger.
 Come along with your children.
 Step into their world.
 Watch them learn.Have fun!

 Here are some suggested activities to do at home, in the classroom, or with your club or group – before and after taking part in Kaia the Kākā digital nature adventure